duckinator/inq/README.md

 # How is [your repo]?

-`how_is` is tool for generating summaries of the health of a codebase.
+`how_is` is tool for generating summaries of the health of a codebase hosted on GitHub.
 It uses information available from issues and pull requests to provide an overview of a repository and highlight problem areas of the codebase.

 The summary includes: